fenrirsong/JoystickProject/README.md

 Currently, there is a function for attempting to avoid no-fly zones(areas where our actuators will run into other equipment).
 If the equipment can move along each axis sequentially, for a total of 3 moves or less, to another valid position, it will do so.
 This function does *not* move the equipment to the opposite side of obstacles.
 The function tries each permutation of moves in order to determine the move sequence.
 Each of the obstacles needs to be hardcoded in as a rectangular NoFlyZone structure.
 I'm not currently implementing it because there's little motion in the Z direction, and a limited range that my save buttons go between.

 The save position buttons need to be initialized.
 You do this by hitting the XBox gamepad's "Back" button + B, X, or Y.  B is designated at the ""  Hitting these buttons before initialization currently homes the Zaber actuators.

+###Software Description###
+####Finite State Machine#### Implementing a finite state machine allows for automated record keeping, and increased automation of loop drop off and pick up locations.
+To begin the process,  the Initialization State (state 0), requires the Position Recall buttons to be initialized.
+To move to the next state, the "Start" button needs to be pressed on the XBox controller.